jrobi133/John-Robinson-Budget-Tracker/README.md

 ## Usage

-This app uses a mongo database and hosting on Heroku.
-Also uses express, and mongoose that are installed as dependencies.
+This app uses a mongo database and hosting on Heroku. checkout all dependencies to see whats being used.
+You can download this app as a pwa and can be used offline.

 ## License